Home » Las Vegas Sportsbooks And Hotels 2023 » Bellagio Sportsbook Review

 VegasBetting has you covered with that as well.
 Just click on our Vegas Picks tab at the top of the home page.

 It’s easy to think the Bellagio sportsbook is a little overlooked compared to other attractions and amenities in this resort.
-It’s located at the north end of the casino floor and doesn’t even have a sign to welcome guests.
+It’s located at the north end of the casino floor so it can be missed if you get drawn into the slots or table games right away.

 Still, it follows the theme of everything else in this place, as the comfort and decor matches or exceeds any other of the two dozen sports betting venues on the Strip.

 So, what can a gambler bet on here?
-The mainstays like NFL and Monday Night Football, all the action from the NBA, every game in the NHL from the opening faceoff to the Stanley Cup Finals and every ballgame from Opening Day to the World Series.
+The mainstays like NFL and Monday Night Football, all the action from the NBA, every game in the NHL from the opening faceoff to the Stanley Cup Finals and every ballgame from MLB opening day to the World Series.
 College sports, including March Madness, is a hot ticket as well.

 The Bellagio sportsbook odds are posted for the money line, point spread, partial game lines and over/under totals.
 They also offer future betting on major events, like the Masters and NASCAR Winston Cup champion.
-The book attracts some proposition betting, but it is quite limited compared to online platforms.
+The book also has deep markets for prop betting, which is only getting more and more popular these days.

 Horse racing players at the Bellagio racebook have all the same betting options that are available at the racetrack — like win, place and show, and the many exotics.